leilaicruz/Experimental_Journal/journal/2020-11/2020-11-17-gDNA-extraction-yll138.md

 - It seems the extension time placed a role in the PCRs

 - I wont continue with this strain (yll138) for transformation.
+- **I was overlooking the first step of the genomic extraction kit , which is the activation of the column with Buffer BG**.
+See [here](https://roboklon.com/pdf/81_det_en.pdf) the protocol for more details.
+So this was the reason why I was having so low yield. 😣😣